TotomInc/vue3-select-component/docs/slots.md

 **Type**: `slotProps: {}`

-Customize the rendered HTML when the select component is in a loading state.
+Customize the rendered template when the select component is in a loading state.
 By default, it displays a `<Spinner />` component.

 ```vue
 <template>